nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/FileSystem.rst

    :throws IOException: If a network error occurs.
    :return: The new share instance.

+createShare
+^^^^^^^^^^^

+.. java:method:: public Share createShare(String[] paths, String password) throws IOException, BitcasaException
+   :outertype: FileSystem

+   Creates a new share.

+   :param paths: The full array paths of items to share.
+   :param password: The password of the share to be created.
+   :throws BitcasaException: If a CloudFS API error occurs.
+   :throws IOException: If a network error occurs.
+   :return: The new share instance.

 getItem
 ^^^^^^^

-.. java:method:: public Item getItem(String path) throws IOException, BitcasaException
+.. java:method:: public Item getItem(String path) throws BitcasaException
    :outertype: FileSystem

    Gets the item at the given path.

    :param path: The file system item path.
    :throws BitcasaException: If a CloudFS API error occurs.
-   :throws IOException: If a network error occurs.
    :return: The item at the given path.

 listShares
 ^^^^^^^^^^

-.. java:method:: public Share[] listShares() throws IOException, BitcasaException
+.. java:method:: public Share[] listShares() throws BitcasaException
    :outertype: FileSystem

    Lists the shares in the file system.

    :throws BitcasaException: If a CloudFS API error occurs.
-   :throws IOException: If a network error occurs
    :return: The list of shares in the file system.

 listTrash
 ^^^^^^^^^

-.. java:method:: public Item[] listTrash() throws IOException, BitcasaException
+.. java:method:: public Item[] listTrash() throws BitcasaException
    :outertype: FileSystem

    Lists the items in the trash.

    :throws BitcasaException: If a CloudFS API error occurs.
-   :throws IOException: If a network error occurs.
    :return: The list of trash items.

 retrieveShare